 Copper (Cu) is the 29th chemical element in the periodic table.
 This metal is softer than iron, but harder than zinc.
 It is a reddish-coloured metal with a metallic transition lustre that is part of the so-called copper family along with gold and silver.
+The differences between copper and bronze, although seemingly very similar, are significant and it is necessary to be able to distinguish between the two.

 Characteristics of copper